18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-questions/index.md

 - What is MLOps?
 What do you think about MLOps?
   - An open question to see your viewpoint when it comes to MLOps
 - What do you think about different teams in an organization?
-  - An open question to check how you collaborate with teammates and what you think about different team members in different roles with different responsibilities
+  - An open question to check how you collaborate with teammates and what you think about different team members in various roles with different responsibilities
 - What approach do you take when you work with team members as a leader?
 - Do you think embedded systems or hardware knowledge are needed for a computer science engineer?
   - An open question to see your viewpoint as an engineer

 ## Ending

 And that's all for the **Machine Learning Infrastructure Interview** series.
-Thank you my reader to be a part of this series and to make it happen.
+Thank you, my reader, for being a part of this series and making it happen.
 Please don't hesitate to contact me if you have any questions.
-Hope to see you again soon in the future series when I reach the next level of my career path.
+I hope to see you again soon in the future series when I reach the next level of my career path.

 <!-- MARKDOWN LINKS & IMAGES -->